PSJorgensen/real-world-economics/real-world-economics-outline.md

 -   **Internal conflict - poverty and income inequality**
     -   Poverty, i.e. global inequality is a better predictor of internal conflict and insurgency than domestic inequality.
-        (<span class="citeproc-not-found"
-        data-reference-id="Fearon2003">**???**</span>) "after
-        controlling for per capita income, more ethnically or religiously diverse countries have been no more likely to experience significant civil violence in this period.
+        (Fearon and Laitin 2003) "after controlling for per capita income, more ethnically or religiously diverse countries have been no more likely to experience significant civil violence in this period.
 We argue for understanding civil war in this period in terms of insurgency or rural guerrilla warfare, a particular form of military practice that can be harnessed to diverse political agendas.
 The factors that explain which countries have been at risk for civil war are not their ethnic or religious characteristics but rather the conditions that favor insurgency.
         These include poverty-which marks financially and
         bureaucratically weak states and also favors rebel